 Not everyone has an open mic night at their fingertips – and not everyone would want to go and read their work aloud to a group of strangers.
 But I believe these lessons can be transferred to other writing environments.
 The same people who organised the open mic in Paris also ran a writers’ workshop.
 Again, you could bring poetry, fiction, non-fiction, but here the golden rule was that somebody else would read your work to the group.
 If you spend three hours agonising over a page of prose, you know exactly how it’s meant to flow.
 You know, in your head, how it should sound, what word comes next, where you want the pauses for dramatic effect.
 Someone looking at that page for the first time doesn’t know that.
 And I found that hearing them read it – hearing where they put the emphasis, where they stumbled, where they hadn’t quite understood what I was getting at – was enormously valuable.

 I don’t live in Paris any more, and once I started writing novels it became harder to share these little beginning-middle-and-end vignettes at writing nights because my mind was focussed on a larger project.
 But I still read aloud to myself (and my cat) while writing.
 I ask my other half to read things out just to hear what he makes of them.
 When I’m stuck in my head, I read my words back to myself.
 As a writer, you already have a voice – you just need to use it.

 Fran Cooper grew up in London before reading English at Cambridge and Art History at the Courtauld Institute of Art.
 She spent three years in Paris writing a PhD about travelling eighteenth-century artists, and currently works at a London museum.
-These Dividing Walls is her first novel and will be published on 4th May.
+These Dividing Walls is her first novel and was published in 2017.
 Visit Fran's website here and follow her on Twitter.